Last Friday, as I compiled, wrote and posted my list of My 11 Favorite Cinematographers, a harsh truth was confirmed: there really are no

 won a Scientific and Engineering Oscar for the concept, design and manufacture

-of the MISI Camera Insert Car and Process Trailer, whatever the hell that means.
+of the MISI Camera Insert Car and Process Trailer, (though I’m not sure what that means).

 But notable feature film credits are nonexistent.